robotframework/PythonLibCore/docs/PythonLibCore-2.2.0.rst

 ::

-   pip install --pre --upgrade pip install robotframework-pythonlibcore
+   pip install --upgrade pip install robotframework-pythonlibcore

 to install the latest available release or use